T2AV-Compass: Towards Unified Evaluation for Text-to-Audio-Video Generation: T2AV-Compass

-\paragraph{Realism.} While IF ensures the presence of prompt-specified content, it does not guarantee the quality or plausibility of the generation.
-IF may overlook internal visual inconsistencies or violations of physical laws.
-To bridge this gap, we introduce a dedicated Realism track to scrutinize the physical and perceptual authenticity of the generated content, independent of the text prompt.
+\paragraph{Realism.} While IF ensures the presence of prompt-specified content, it may overlook internal visual and audio inconsistencies or violations of physical laws.
+To bridge this gap, we introduce Realism metrics encompassing video and audio realism to scrutinize the physical and perceptual authenticity of the generated content.
+See Table~\ref{tab:technical_dimensions} in Appendix~\ref{taxonomy} for detailed information.